Rishabhrj03/test101/README.md

 bash

 npm start

-    The backend will typically run on http://localhost:4000 by default.
+By default, the backend server will run on http://localhost:4000.

-Notes

-    Ensure that both the frontend and backend servers are running simultaneously for the application to function correctly.
-    The frontend will communicate with the backend via the specified PORT.